 Consistent training of drivers to refer LEP individuals to the dispatch and scheduling center has been implemented in basic driver training.
-When a driver is unable to communicate with an LEP individual, a patch-thru radio communication to a Spanish speaking staff may be offered to assist with communication or instructions given to use Lionsbridge for a translation option.
-Instructions can be found on MTA's website and have been provided to Operations Supervisors and Customer Service.
+When a driver is unable to communicate with an LEP individual, a patch-thru radio communication to a Spanish speaking staff may be offered to assist with communication or we can utilize a Lionbridge translation call as a translation option.
+If needed, individuals can simply call in to customer service and we can connect to our translator services provided by Lionbridge, which will help us to assist the individual in their requested language.